NMcVickar/SavvyPortfolio/README.md

 ## I'm Nick and this is my portfoilio
 ### Have a look around.
 Learn a little about me.

 I am currently learning to code webapps.
-I am attending a class to lean coding because i felt that it would work better for me after not doing well in reguar college.
+I am attending a class to lean coding because I wanted to broaden my horizons and learn new skills.

 Here is some ***Contact Information:***